Vector X announced as the official kitting partner for 62nd Subroto Cup International Football Tournament | www.lokmattimes.com

 Vector X announced as the official kitting partner for 62nd Subroto Cup International Football Tournament

-PNN New Delhi [India], September 13: VECTOR X & SUBROTO CUP have announced a multi-year partnership.
-VECTOR X would ...
+New Delhi (India), September 14: VECTOR X & SUBROTO CUP have announced a multi-year partnership.
+VECTOR X would be ...

-New Delhi [India], September 13: VECTOR X & SUBROTO CUP have announced a multi-year partnership.
+New Delhi (India), September 14: VECTOR X & SUBROTO CUP have announced a multi-year partnership.
 VECTOR X would be the official Kitting partner of the Subroto Cup, this season starting Mid-September.

 VECTOR X is a leading producer of sports balls, sports equipment, Shoes and sports apparel, made in India & marketed under Parent Organization Soccer International.
 Soccer International has Vast & striking History of Four Plus decades into Sports Goods Exports , Fitness (VIVA Fitness), Cycles (Viva Cycles), & being Exclusive Distributor cum Licensee of Global Basketball Giant, Spalding in India .
 Add to this the Exclusive Pan India Distribution for Dunlop & Slazenger.